cosmos/sdk-tutorials/b9lab-content/3-main-concepts/14-context.md

 The Cosmos SDK context is a custom data structure that contains Go's stdlib context as its base.
 It has many additional types within its definition that are specific to the Cosmos SDK.

-Context is integral to transaction processing in that it allows modules to easily access their respective store in the multi-store and retrieve transactional context such as the block header and gas meter.
+Context is integral to transaction processing in that it allows modules to easily access their respective store in the multistore and retrieve transactional context such as the block header and gas meter.

 ## Properties of context